West Devon: History

 The new district was named West Devon, reflecting its location within the wider county.

 The district was originally planned to also cover Holsworthy Rural District.
-It was then decided to split another new district and make them 2 districts (North Devon and Torridge) and extract Holsworthy from West Devon.
+It was then decided to split another new district and make them two districts (North Devon and Torridge) and extract Holsworthy from West Devon.

 On 27 April 1982 the district was awarded borough status, allowing the chair of the council to take the title of mayor.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028 with its area becoming part of a new Devon unitary authority.

 Governance

 West Devon Borough Council provides district-level services.
 County-level services are provided by Devon County Council.
 The whole borough is also covered by civil parishes, which form a third tier of local government.

 In the parts of the borough within the Dartmoor National Park, town planning is the responsibility of the Dartmoor National Park Authority.
 The borough council appoints two of its councillors to serve on the 19-person National Park Authority.

 Political control

 The council has been under no overall control since the 2023 election, being led by a coalition of the independent councillors, Greens, Liberal Democrats and Labour.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: